Kanye West serious about White House run, says he has to grow up

-NEW YORK Rapper Kanye West says he's serious about running for U.S. president in 2020 but noted in an interview released on Thursday that he has "a lot of growing up to do" before then.
+NEW YORK, Sept 24 Rapper Kanye West says he's serious about running for U.S. president in 2020 but noted in an interview released on Thursday that he has "a lot of growing up to do" before then.

 West, who is married to reality TV star Kim Kardashian, said he planned to run for the White House in 2020 at the end of a rambling speech at the MTV Video Music Awards show in Los Angeles last month.